MyBord/mybord-client/docs/build.md

   * `build:prod`
     * build a prod build of the application.
   * `run:dev`
+    * runs a local version of the application that is connected to a local running back end server.
+  * `run:prod`
-    * runs a local, dev version of the application.
+    * runs a local version of the application that is connected to the production server.

 ## VI.
 Env Vars